jmstoolbox/jmstoolbox/README.md

 ### Quick start:

 #### Installing JMSToolBox

 Unpack the dowloaded package somewhere.
-From v5.0.0 on Java 11 64Bit is required.
-If you are stuck with older Java or 32 bits for some reasons please use an older release.
+From v5.0.0 on, Java 11 64Bit is required and, for linux, a machine with GTk3+ is required If you are stuck with an older version of Java, or with a 32 bits OS, or with a linux machine with GTK2 only, please use an older release (v4.x.x)

 For Windows users:
-- JMSToolBox is packaged with Java JRE 11 (64 bits)
+- JMSToolBox is packaged with Java JRE 11 (64 bits) so no extra steps are required

 For linux:
-- have a 64 bits JRE (11+) version, depending of the JMSToolBox version you are using, present on the execution path
+- have a 64 bits JRE (11+) present on the execution path (or Java 8 for v4.x.x)
-- in the JMSToolBox folder: make the JMSToolBox executable (eg `chmod u+x JMSToolBox`)
+- make the JMSToolBox executable in the JMSToolBox folder (eg `chmod u+x JMSToolBox`)
 - start JMSToolBox: `./JMSToolBox`

 For Mac OS X users: